mtnygard/vase/docs/your_first_api.md

 ```

 This says we have no schema, no APIs, no specs, and nothing will
 run.
+It also uses in-memory "storage" for Datomic so everything
+disappears when you exit the process.
 Not very exciting, is it?
+It
-It gets better in a bit.
+gets better in a bit.

 Here are the meanings of the top-level keys: